 Overview of hosta petiole and crown rot

-Enter an invader from the South, the fungus Sclerotium rolfsii.
-This renegade has long been a scourge of hosta and other plants in the high temperatures of the Deep South.
+Hosta petiole rot, caused by the fungus Sclerotium rolfsii.
+This disease has long been a scourge of hosta and other plants in the high temperatures of the southern U.S..
 It lives in the soil and attacks the crown (the part of the plant at the soil line).
 The fallout of its attack is yellowing, browning leaves and mushy, rotted crowns.
 If you can easily detach unthrifty-looking leaves from a plant, S. rolfsii may be the culprit.

 Symptoms of the disease include marginal yellowing and browning of the leaves, beginning with the lower leaves.
 As the disease progresses, the leaves discolor entirely and wilt.
 In the final stages of the disease, most of the leaves completely collapse and lay flat on the ground.
 Because the bases of the petioles are rotted, the leaves can be easily pulled away from the crown of the plant.

 A closer look at the devastation reveals a white mat of fungus fanning out from the infected crown across the soil surface.
+Fluffy white thread like growth (mycelium) can be seen near the crown of the plant.
 Look a bit closer and you can see thousands of tiny, spherical sclerotia in the rotted crown.
 Sclerotia of S. rolfsii are somewhere between BB's and pepper grounds in size and vary in color from white (newly developed) to brick red.
 Sclerotia, the survival pod of the fungus, allow it to hang on patiently in hostile environments, then wake up and attack when a likely victim (hosta and many other plants) appears.

 Type of Sample Needed for Diagnosis and Confirmation